-Many of us are seeking justice for dog on dog maulings so that irresponsible dog owners are held accountable.
-We strive to make sure that we protect our companion animals, and that they are not maimed and killed.
+Many of us are seeking justice for dog on dog maulings so that we can hold irresponsible dog owners accountable.
+We strive to make sure that we protect our companion animals at all times.
+Moreover, we certainly do not expect another domesticated canine to maim and kill one of its own species.

-When you become involved—directly, or indirectly—in an issue that resonates, it makes you determined to do whatever you can.
+When you become involved—directly, or indirectly—in an issue that resonates, you become determined to do whatever you can.
 It’s something that strikes a chord.
 That makes you want to speak out.
 And reach out.
 To consolidate ideas.
 Advocate for change.
 And help others.

-My earlier blog entitled Are Current Dog On Dog Mauling Laws Unjust? describes an incident which took place in August 2018.
+My earlier blog entitled Are Current Dog On Dog Mauling Laws Unjust? describes an incident which occurred in August 2018.
 It involves Shih Tzu Rocky in Oldsmar FL.
 Here is the link https://petpeevesunmasked.com/are-current-dog-on-dog-mauling-laws-unjust/

 BUCKLES, SURVIVOR, WOODSIDE NY

 August 2018.
 Buckles was a five-year-old Cavalier King Charles Spaniel that had been rescued from an abusive situation.
-As he was returning with his human from a trip to the park in Washington Heights, he was attacked by an off-leash dog.
+As he was returning with his human from a trip to the park in Washington Heights, an off-leash dog attacked him.
 The other dog clamped down on his throat and then his legs.
 But, miraculously, he survived.

 Buckles needed reconstructive surgery to his jaw which was destroyed and disfigured.
-It was tubed and wired shut for healing, then six weeks later he underwent a second surgery to remove the wiring.
+It was tubed and wired shut for healing.
+Six weeks later he underwent a second surgery to remove the wiring.

 REESE R.I.P., CASSELBERRY FL

 November 2017.
 Six-year-old Reese, a Yorkipoo, was mauled to death by two large dogs.
 It happened less than a block from home, as he was returning from an evening walk.
-The dogs had been tethered by their owner but managed to break loose and they also injured the two people that were with him.
+The dogs had been tethered by their owner but managed to break loose.
+In addition to that, they also injured the two people that were with him.

 According to the existing ordinance, Casselberry authorities could fine the owner at fault $27.50.
-Then, if it happened again, they could issue another fine, double that amount, but would be unable to remove the dog(s) from the property.
-However, the City was well aware of the danger since these same dogs had gotten loose before, attacked other dogs and lunged at people walking along the sidewalk.
+Then, if it happened again, they could issue another fine, double that amount.
+Sadly, they would be unable to remove the dog(s) from the property.
+Nevertheless, the City was well aware of the danger since these same dogs had gotten loose before.
+They had even attacked other dogs and lunged at people walking along the sidewalk.
 Despite that, however, County Animal Control would be powerless to remove the vicious animals without the owner’s consent.

-So, determined to fight for tougher laws involving dog aggression, and dog-on-dog maulings in particular, a friend posted a petition online.
+Determined to fight for tougher laws involving dog aggression, and dog-on-dog maulings in particular, a friend posted a petition online.
 Subsequently, Reese’s owner, Donna Syracuse, presented her case before Casselberry officials and Seminole County leaders.
-At the hearing, they approved adding new language to the existing ordinance on domestic animals and including higher fines for irresponsible pet owners.
+At the hearing, they approved adding new language to the existing ordinance on domestic animals.
+And this would include higher fines for irresponsible pet owners.

 Syracuse hopes that this ordinance will result in the following: